01 of 11

-If your house is like mine, items seem to migrate from room to room never to return to their proper place.
-I start on one end of the house with a laundry basket and put everything in that room that needs to be put away in another room in the basket.
-As I move from room to room, some items are put away, others are added to the basket.
+If your house is like ours, items seem to migrate from room to room never to return to their proper place.
+Start on one end of the house with a laundry basket and put everything in that room that needs to be put away in another room in the basket.
+Move from room to room, putting items in the basket.
 This is especially helpful for a two-story house.Continue to 9 of 11 below.

 09 of 11

 For a quick party cooler, line a laundry basket with a heavy-duty trash bag and fill with ice and beverages.
 Use two different basket colors, one for soft drinks and one for adult beverages.